 Martial property is divided in a divorce based on your local family law rules and equitable presumptions.
 When you begin your divorce, you will be asked to complete financial disclosure requests in which you identify all your assets, including business interests.
-Whether your business assets can be categorized as separate property, not subject to division, depends on a few factors.
+Whether a business disputes lawyer can help your business assets can be categorized as separate property, not subject to division, depends on a few factors.
 Generally, however, if you own business, or part in one, the interest in that business may be divided between you and your spouse by the court.
-There are options to get around the division of your business assets.
+However, there are options to get around the division of your business assets.
+Here are a few:

 Valuation and division of marital property